 Different discounts for different products would require separating those products in their own customer pricing group.

 Products and customer pricing tags are listed in a grid type format.
 You're able to specify the fixed price or discount for a particular product or variant.
-This is especially helpful in situations where each product or variant has its own discount percentage or fixed price.
+This is especially helpful in situations where each product or variant requires a different discount.

-Another advantage is that all product discounts are isolated from each other.
+Another advantage of Detailed Pricing is that all product discounts are isolated from each other.
 Updating one variant/customer tag discount only causes the app to process that one product, instead of all of the products that happen to be in a customer pricing group.